josepeon/math/README.md

 - Solved systems of equations through substitution, elimination, and graphing
 - Practiced graphing linear inequalities and interpreting feasible regions
 - Worked on ratio, proportion, and percentage-based word problems

+## August 25, 2025 – Practice Log

+- Focused on solving multi-step equations and inequalities with fractions and decimals
+- Practiced graphing linear equations and interpreting slope/intercept values
+- Reviewed systems of equations applied to contextual word problems
+- Worked through ratio, proportion, and percent applications in problem-solving